WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Color(0xFFEEA)
 ```

-However, since Swift macros perform syntactic transformations on their
+However, because Swift macros syntactically transform their arguments to
-arguments to produce new code, we can simply add the syntax checking code
+generate new code, we can integrate syntax checking during this
-in the syntactic transformation process to implement compile-time checking
+transformation.
+This allows for compile-time verification of 6-digit
-for the 6-digit hexadecimal RGB color "literal".
+hexadecimal RGB color "literals".

 ```swift
 #Color(0xFFEEAA) // Compiled